JamesSung/AndroidWeatherApp/README.md

 # AndroidWeatherApp
-Simple weather App with Yahoo weather API
+A simple weather app using Yahoo weather API